jwgrenning/tddec-code/README.md

 #### Build any sub-project from a command line

-From the mac, linux or cygwin command line (with docker running)
+From the Mac or Linux command line (with docker running) (with docker running)

 ```
 MOUNT_DIR=$PWD:/usr/src/mydir